yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/read-replicas.md

 ## Failover

-When the read replicas in a region fail, the application redirects its read to the next closest read replica or leader.
+When the read replicas in a region fail, the application redirects its reads to the next closest read replica or leader.

 ![Read Replicas - Failover](/images/develop/global-apps/global-apps-read-replicas-failover.png)

 Notice how the application in `us-west` reads from the follower in `us-central` when the read replicas in `us-west` fail.
-Even now, the read latency is just 40 ms, much less than the original 60 ms.
+The read latency is 40 ms, still much less than the original 60 ms.

 ## Learn more